ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 Never publish unstable code to / (root).
 Use `/` `beta` for any test builds you have got.

-## Repo rename pending once closed-source dependencies are synced
+## Repo rename pending once (the literally none) closed-source dependencies are synced

 An apology here firstly, i dont know why, but my account seems to have github actions disabled @TheM1ddleM1n sorry about your CI.